-At Shorenstein, we believe diversity of thought, inclusivity, and integrity are critical to achieving our mission to create a positive impact for our communities.
-We value each employee's unique experience and perspective, which guide their contributions towards successfully developing and operating properties that meet ever-changing tenant requirements.
+At Shorenstein, we believe diversity of thought, inclusivity, and integrity help create value and benefit our communities.
+We value each employee's unique experience and perspective, which guide their contributions towards successfully developing and operating properties that meet everchanging tenant requirements.
 We are committed to hiring and fostering a diverse workforce and to collaborating with our employees, investors, tenants and vendors of all races, colors, national origins, gender identities, sexual orientations, ages, religions, and abilities.